What is the Curb and Sidewalk Reimbursement Program?

 2. Application: Fill out the Curb & Sidewalk Reimbursement Application and include the contractor's estimate with your submission.

 3. Pre-Approval: The City will complete a pre-construction inspection of the project and give pre-approval within five business days.

-4. Permits: Instruct the contractor to get sidewalk construction and occupancy permits from the City's Engineering Office, located on the 13th floor of the County-City Building.
+4. Permits: Instruct the contractor to get sidewalk construction and occupancy permits from the City's Engineering Office by emailing firstname.lastname@example.org.

-5. Construction: Once the contractor has completed the project and has been paid, mail in proof of payment (signed contractor invoice) along with a copy of the pre-approval application to:
+5. Construction: Once the contractor has completed the project and has been paid, email in proof of payment (signed contractor invoice) along with a copy of the pre-approval application to email@example.com.

 6. Reimbursement: The City completes post-construction inspection at the property.
-Upon a successful inspection, a reimbursement check will be mailed within five to six weeks.
+Upon a successful inspection, a reimbursement check will be mailed within six weeks.

 When does the Curb and Sidewalk Program end?

 The final reimbursement form, including contractor signature confirming that the work is complete, must be turned in to the Streets Department by November 6, 2020.